Out of the mouths of babes ........

 "I honestly thought I was quite fit as I am on the go most of the time, work two days a week and walk most places but by heck, I didn't realise how weak my core muscles are.
 I would recommend classes to anyone who has the time to go."

-A wonderfully relaxing exercise with numerous health benefits, both physically and mentally.
+A wonderfully relaxing exercise with numerous health benefits, both physical and mental.
 Many women over 50 love this low-impact activity which is easy on muscles and can help with mobility and flexibility.
 There are many classes for beginners across the country, and you can find one near you in our guide to tai chi for over 50s.

 "Having experienced tai chi I can really see how beneficial it could be, as both gentle and effective exercise and an excellent way of learning to relax.
 Learning the sequences is a very good exercise for the brain as well so I would recommend it, but try to find a class that is more suitable for beginners."